Drupal 8 improvements to meet Web Accessibility Standards

 Drupal 8 increased contrast ratio of colors and visibility of page elements.
 This made the default background darker.
 This is not a prominent enhancement, but it is a step to meet WCAG (Web Content Accessibility Guidelines), namely color contrast accessibility standard.
 This helps users read text more easily without making their eyes tense and tired very quickly.

 There are many tools to check your foreground and background color combinations and see whether they can pass the test or not.
-You can use WebAIM, Colour Contrast Check, Luminosity Colour Contrast Ratio Analyser, Sim Daltonism or any other tool.
+You can use WebAIM, Colour Contrast Check, Luminosity Colour Contrast Ratio Analyser or any other tool.

 It’s not enough to mark links only with color, because visitors who have color blindness (a.k.a. color vision deficiency) can’t distinguish the different colors of your text, notice your links and use them.
 Thus, Drupal 8 keeps hyperlinks underlined.

 Drupal 8 provides unlimited possibilities for creating web resources that are easy to navigate for people with disabilities.
-Make your site accessible to all interested Internet users, and we will help you.
+Make your site accessible to all interested Internet users, and our Drupal support and maintenance team will help you.